crazzfeng/sendcloud-docs/reference/Intro/authentication-1/index.md

 **Available actions:**

-* ✅ Create new  API_USER  (following platform naming conventions)
+* ✅ Create a new API_USER (following platform naming conventions)
-* 🔑 Generate associated API_KEY for users
+* 🔑 Generate an associated API_KEY for users
 * 🔄 Reset existing API_KEY

 ### Email API_KEY Reset Process

-When resetting API_KEY for the Email API, Aurora SendCloud provides a secure 15-minute grace period:
+When you reset an API_KEY for the Email API, Aurora SendCloud provides a secure 15-minute grace period:

 * ⏰ **15-minute grace period**: After reset, the old key remains valid for 15 minutes
-* 🔄 **Smooth transition**: Provides ample time to update integration configurations
+* 🔄 **Smooth transition**: Provides sufficient time to update integration configurations
 * ⚡ **Automatic expiration**: The old key automatically expires after the grace period

 **Best practices for key reset:**

 1. Reset the key in your dashboard
 2. Update your application configuration with the new key
-3. Ensure the update is completed within 15 minutes
+3. Ensure you complete the update within 15 minutes
 4. Monitor your application for successful authentication

 ## SMS API Authentication